notpresident35/awesome-learn-gamedev/README.md

 For a few years now, I have been hoarding every gamedev resource I can get my grubby paws on.
 This is the result!

-My list is mostly for learning the craft of game development at a high level and getting hired for it.
-For lists of tools, communities, and assets, as well as more granular lists geared towards individual tools like Unity, check out [the gaming category of awesome](https://github.com/sindresorhus/awesome#gaming)
+This list is aimed at learning the craft of game development.
+It has been curated to offer general knowledge, as well as resources for each role and general hiring advice.
+It also contains courses/tutorials for specific tools wherever they are required for a role, and assets whenever they would enable a person to learn their own role without having to learn a prerequisite fole (for example, the animation section contains rigs).
+For tools, communities, and assets, as well as more granular lists for individual tools like Unity, check out [the gaming category of awesome](https://github.com/sindresorhus/awesome#gaming)

 Nearly all resources are free, and anything with a price tag will be clearly marked.
-I only include paid resources if either I have personally used them or I have seen other industry professionals use and recommend them.
+Paid resources are only included if they have been personally endorsed by an industry professional working in the relevant discipline.

 Suggestions and future-proofing efforts are always welcome!
+Check out `TODO.md` for tasks that need completing, such as archival work.

 These resources made my career possible.
 I hope they are just as helpful for you!